 Collegiate Affiliation

+Dr. Graff’s research has focused on the spaces of oratorical performance in ancient Greece, Classical theories of rhetorical genre and prose style, and on the reception of classical-traditional rhetoric in modern rhetorical and literary studies.
 His articles on these subjects have appeared in Rhetorica, Rhetoric Society Quarterly, Philosophy & Rhetoric, and Advances in the History of Rhetoric.
 He is co-editor of The Viability of the Rhetorical Tradition.
-Dr. Graff has a longstanding interest in the ways rhetorical precepts for style and delivery reflect material circumstances of oratorical practice and written composition.
-He currently leads an interdisciplinary collaboration that utilizes digital tools—3d architectural modeling, immersive-interactive visualization, and acoustical simulation—to analyze the physical settings of ancient Greek oratorical performance and political deliberation.
+He has organized an interdisciplinary collaboration that utilizes digital tools—3d architectural modeling, immersive-interactive visualization, and acoustical simulation—to analyze the physical settings of ancient Greek oratorical performance and political deliberation.

 Dr. Graff is a past president of the American Society for the History of Rhetoric (ASHR).
 At the University of Minnesota, he has held an Institute for Advanced Studies Faculty Fellowship and a McKnight Summer Research Fellowship, and has been a visiting senior associate member of the American School of Classical Studies in Athens, Greece.